-- 1. Giant tortoises roam around the Galapagos Islands off the coast of Ecuador. - 2.
-On the southern end of South America is a region called Patagonia, which is shared by Chile and Argentina. - 3.
-Northwest of the Caribbean Sea is the Gulf of Mexico which stretches from Havana to Houston. - 4.
-Reggae music originated in Jamaica during the late 1960s. - 5.
-San Pedro Sula and Tegucigalpa are prominent cities in Honduras. - 6.
-Perhaps the largest environmental disasters in world history occurred between April to September 2010 when an estimated 210,000,000 U.S. gallons of petroleum spilled in the Gulf of Mexico in an event called the Deepwater Horizon oil spill.
+- 1. Giant tortoises roam around the Galapagos Islands off the coast of Ecuador. - 1.
+On the southern end of South America is a region called Patagonia, which is shared by Chile and Argentina. - 2.
+Northwest of the Caribbean Sea is the Gulf of Mexico which stretches from Havana to Houston. - 3.
+Reggae music originated in Jamaica during the late 1960s. - 4.
+San Pedro Sula and Tegucigalpa are prominent cities in Honduras.